IBM/IBM-Z-zOS/zOS-EzNoSLQ/EzNoSQL Documentation.md

         The damaged document may still be deleted from the data set.
 Use recoverable data sets to avoid damaged data sets.
 The logOptions attribute is returned on the znsq_report_stats() API.
 ____________________________________________________________________________________________________
-**0097(X'61)** - No primary key value was found.
-The primary key name or valid key value was found in the document to be inserted or updated.
-Or, when reading, the key value does not specify a valid primary key value.
+**0097(X'61)** - 0097(X'61') No base record.
+A read or write through an alternate index could not locate the document in the base database.
+This is likely an internal error or system failure that cause the alternate index to be out of sync with the base database.

-        When a primary key value is not found while reading via a secondary index, try rebuilding the index in case the index has become out of sync with the primary index.
+        Rebuilding the index can correct the problem by issuing a znsq_drop_index (or znsq_destroy _index, followed by a znsq_add_index).
+Saving a copy of the primary and secondary indexes prior to rebuilding the index may help diagnose the inconsistencey.
 ____________________________________________________________________________________________________
 **0098(X'62)** - Maximum duplicate index keys.
 The maximum number of non-primary (alternate) keys has been reached.
 The maximum number of duplicate keys support is 4 gigabytes.